SellTrack/py_maze_kou/README.md

  # :large_blue_diamond: About Project
  This is maze generator, creator and solver.
 You can generate maze with dedicated matrice, then solve it.
 Or create compeletly random maze and then solve it.

- # :sparkle: What i learned from this
+ # :sparkles: What i learned from this
- I developed my problem solving skills and learned sorting algorithms such as
+ I developed my problem solving skills and learned sorting algorithms such as:

  :white_check_mark: Depth First Search

  :white_check_mark: Breath First Search

  :white_check_mark: Dijkstra's Algorithm

  :white_check_mark: A-Star Algorithm